This island is as much a part of us as we are a part of it. This is where we work and live.

 Local energy production provides new opportunities

 Local energy production, an arena that we are deeply involved in, is a great example.
-As we make the transition to renewable energy, the decentralized nature of new technologies has created new opportunities at both the residential and individual commercial scale and the community scale.
+As we make the essential and inevitable transition to renewable energy, the decentralized nature of new technologies has created new opportunities at both the residential and individual commercial scale and the community scale.
 Our current association with Vineyard Power, a community owned electrical cooperative that intends to use local renewable resources to generate a large fraction of the Vineyard’s energy, is a great example of a business and a community producer cooperative working together for the benefit of all.
-Formed just a few years ago with the goal of all Vineyard ratepayers becoming members, the cooperative has begun planning for a major offshore wind farm that will provide electricity at long-term stable rates.
+Formed in 2009 with the goal of all Vineyard ratepayers becoming members, the cooperative is working relentlessly to develop Vineyard Wind, a major offshore wind farm that will provide electricity at long-term stable rates.

 Committed to the business of place